 The most common reason is that more and more consulates are asking people moving to Portugal to have a Portuguese bank account before they move to Portugal in order to get their visa approved.
 If you’re applying for a Portuguese residency visa (such as the D7) this may be something that you come up against.
 Unfortunately, it seems to need to be a Portuguese bank account and not just a Euro bank account like those offered by Wise, Revolut, or N26.

 So just how do you open a Portuguese bank account remotely?
 Here are a few options.

-Bordr.io offers this service for $350 ($10 discount when you use the code PORTUGALIST) and will open the account with Millenium BCP, one of the most popular banks in Portugal.
+Bordr.io offers this service for €350 (€10 discount when you use the code PORTUGALIST) and will open the account with Millenium BCP, one of the most popular, prevalent, and most recommended banks in Portugal.
 If you need a NIF as well you can get the two for €450 (saving you €50).

-You’ll also find that most relocation companies offer bank account opening as one of their standard services.
-Prices vary and start from around €150+IVA.
+You’ll also find that most relocation companies offer bank account opening as one of their standard services along with obtaining a NIF.

 To open an account with Atlantico, you’ll need to download the MyAtlantico app, submit the required documents, and then do a video interview to confirm your identity.
 Once you’ve completed the interview there can be a long waiting process waiting for your account to be opened, but at least this option can be done remotely.
 The account opening service also isn’t available in every country.

 Option: 3 Visit a bank with branches outside of Portugal